functionland/docs/docs/index.md

 There is currently no easy way for us to take advantage of the convenience of the cloud while resting assured that we won't lose our data if we stop paying our bills: enter BAS

-There is currently no open source modular datacenter grade server hardware that is fully customizable with the aesthetic appeal required to sit as a center piece in our home: enter BOX
+There is currently no open source modular datacenter grade server hardware that is fully customizable with the aesthetic appeal required to sit as a center piece in our home: enter Box

 There are currently no freemium options for consumers to compute on and store larger sets of data: enter FULA local pools